justanotherinternetguy/notes-v2/School/IGS/Unit 10 - Climate Change and Human Activity.md

 	- **Electrolysis**
 		- DC current to drive an otherwise non-spontaneous chemical rxn
 		- $H_2O \rightarrow H, O$
-		- Takes alot of power, but this power *could* be supplied with other renewable energy methods
+		- Takes a lot of power, but this power *could* be supplied with other renewable energy methods
 	- **Stripping Methane**
 		- Removal of $H_4$ from $CH_4$ with **steam** and a **metal**
 		- Requires a **fossil fuel**
 		- Releases $CO_2$
 - **Hydroelectric energy**
 	- Uses running water to turn electricity-generating turbine
 	- Common in dams and reservoirs
 	- **PROS**
 		- "Unlimited" source of energy
 	- **CONS**
-		- Depenent on location
+		- Dependent on location
 		- Dams prevent migration of fish and prevent natural flows of river, sediment buildup
 - **Tidal energy**
 	- Kinetic energy or rising/falling tides